PicNet/Centazio/src/readme.md

 #### FunctionRunner:

 The `FunctionRunner` class is the main controller that executes a function.
 This class will be called by the host container, whether that is an AWS Lambda Function, Azure Function or a local process.
-The `FunctionRunner`
+The `FunctionRunner` needs to be initialised with the following components:

+- An instance of `AbstractFunction` which is the function to be executed
+- An instance of `IOperationRunner` which is a specialised implementation of this interface that knows how to perform the required operations of this function

+The `RunFunction` method is the method that the host will call to execute this function and all child operations.

+#### AbstractFunction<C, R>:

+todo: expand